Routes for publishing

 • Contacted the BAU team so we can support you with your first release

-• Produced your tidy csv data files with appropriate disclosure control
+• Produced your tidy CSV data files with appropriate disclosure control

-• Produced metadata files for each csv data file
+• Produced metadata files for each CSV data file

 • Ran your data and metadata through our screener checks